ChesterHsieh/ChesterHsieh.github.io/_posts/Paper Review/2020-08-12-CyberSecurity.md

 # CyberSecurity Tech Categories
 >For this conversation, let’s consider clustering, dimensionality reduction, and association rule learning as the main approaches within unsupervised learning

-To approch this **HUGE TOPIC**, let's break down it into smaller pieces.
+To approach this **HUGE TOPIC**, let's break down it into smaller pieces.

 - Data type?
 What kind of structured/semistructured data sets will be seen in this field.
 - What kind of attacker?